min2ha/ukwa-site/content/target/43994/index.en.md

   "subject": "EU Referendum"
 }

-# Treasury: Statement by the Chancellor following the EU referendum

 Statement by the Chancellor of the Exchequer, George Osborne following the outcome of the EU referendum in which he attempts to reassure the markets